John3/awesome-torque3d/README.md

 Massively multiplayer online role-playing games (MMORPGs)

 - [Life is Feudal: MMO](http://lifeisfeudal.com/mmo) Hardcore Sandbox RPG and MMORPG, set in a Realistic Medieval fictional world.
 (In development)
+- [Villagers and Heroes](http://www.villagersandheroes.com) - [Video](https://www.youtube.com/user/VillagersAndHeroes) - [Store Steam](http://store.steampowered.com/app/263540) Is a free-to-play MMO game in which players experience not just the thrill of battling unique monsters or the satisfaction of tailoring an exquisite robe.

 #### Tactical RPG